Archie-Adams/flask-sqlalchemy-pwa-starter/README.md

 ## Setup

-step1 Run `python3 db_create.py`.
+1. Run `python3 db_create.py`.
   - This creates the database and tables.
   - It will work for any Flask-SQLAlchemy project.

+## Notes

+- Login-signup may be more clear as a three tier template.
+- The sw.js when precaching "/" breaks the login redirect as the cached page is loaded instead of /home, therefore only /home is precached
+- Moving the sw.js into static/js would be nice
+- the remember me checkbox is not implemented.
+- Functionality of the ajax queries is not implemented.

+### Migrations

+When the structure of the models change the database and the mapping have to reflect this.
+As you are developing your applications, it is common that you will add and adjust models and tables incrementally.
+The process of changing the structure of the database to reflect the changes in the models is called migration.
+Flask-Migrate (https://flask-migrate.readthedocs.io/en/latest/) is an extension using Alembic (http://alembic.zzzcomputing.com/en/latest/) which manages the migrations.
+Inside `__init__.py` import the Migrate object from Flask-Migrate, and then create a Migrate instance by passing the app and db.

+Now run the following command in your application directory:
+$ flask db init
+This will create a migrations folder where all the records of your database versions will be stored.
+To execute an initial migration run the following command.
+$ flask db migrate -m "initial migration"

 ## Some Flask views examples